Article updated with more recent statistics in November 2019.

 1. How is the risk of fire controlled before your tree enters your home?

 In fact, the risk of Christmas tree flammability is so critical that it’s one of the most regulated home decoration items on the market.
 In the EU for example, artificial Christmas trees must comply with the same regulations set in place for toys.
 And toys fall under one of the most stringent product categories because of the direct relationship with children.
+This is particularly pertinent for flocked trees which pose the biggest risk of catching fire.

 Here’s what happens in flammability testing: